PreciousFood/ASCII-PyGraphics/README.md

 ## Setup

-1. Download from pip with `pip install ASCIIGraphics`
+1. Download from pip with `pip install ASCII-PyGraphics`

 ## Boxes